samruddhi3012/samruddhi3012/README.md

 I am an enthusiastic Data Analyst who is MTech graduate from IIT Bhubaneswar .
 I love leveraging data-driven insights to solve complex problems and developing optimized solutions.
 With a solid foundation in engineering principles and a keen interest in technology, I strive to continuously learn and grow in my field.

-* 🌍  I'm based in Mumbai City
+* 🌍  I'm based in Nagpur, Maharashtra
 * ✉️  You can contact me at [samruddhigaurkhede30@gmail.com](mailto:samruddhigaurkhede30@gmail.com)

 ### Experience <br />